nutusSar/nutusSar/README.md

   <p> My Goal ?</p>
 My goal is to continue learning more about AI, with a particular interest in development using Keras and TensorFlow.
-Additionally, I want to get back into IT security and reverse-engineering.
-  Another goal of mine is to create new connections who can help and teach me about new IT topics on my journey, and vice versa.
+Additionally, I want to get back into IT security and reverse-engineering. <br> Another goal of mine is to create new connections who can help and teach me about new IT topics on my journey, and vice versa.
 </section>

 <h3 align="center">Connect with me:</h3>